Security best practices/tips

 - Firewall should be installed and activated.

-- Regularly update the security patches of your computer and device operating system, anti-virus and firewall applications.
+- Regularly update the security patches of your computer and

-- Minimize the use of public computers or devices to access your
+- Do not use public computers or devices to access your

 - Do not install software or run programs of unknown origin.

 - Malware is a software that is intentionally designed to

 cause harm and damage to a computer, server or computer

 - A variety of malware types exists which includes viruses,

 software or programs attached in emails